icopy-site/awesome-cn/docs/awesome/awesome-executable-packing.md

 - [The Malware Museum](https://archive.org/details/malwaremuseum) - The Malware Museum is a collection of malware programs, usually viruses, that were distributed in the 1980s and 1990s on home computers.
 - [MalwareBazaar](https://bazaar.abuse.ch/browse) - Project operated by abuse.ch aimed to collect and share malware samples, helping IT-security researchers and threat analysts protecting their constituency and customers from cyber threats.
 - [MalwareGallery](https://github.com/BaRRaKudaRain/MalwareGallery) - Yet another malware collection in the Internet.
+- [MalwareSamples](https://github.com/MalwareSamples) - Bringing you the best of the worst files on the Internet.
 - [MalwareTips](https://malwaretips.com/) - MalwareTips is a community-driven platform providing the latest information and resources on malware and cyber threats.
 - [OARC Malware Dataset](https://www.dns-oarc.net) - Semi-public dataset of 3,467 samples captured in the wild from Sep 2005 to Jan 2006 by mail traps, user submissions, honeypots and other sources aggregated by the OARC, available to qualified academic and industry researchers upon request.
 - [Open Malware Project](https://web.archive.org/web/20190116100735/http://www.offensivecomputing.net/) - Online collection of malware samples (formerly Offensive Computing).